jcalderaro/Sprint-Challenge-State-Management-Smurfs/Answers.md

 1. What is your favorite state management system you've learned and this sprint?
 Please explain why!

-> I'm still kind of torn as tow hat qualifies as a state management system, as well as any potential other ones out there.
+> I'm still kind of torn as to what qualifies as a state management system, as well as any potential other ones out there.
 > However, I am partial to using React-Redux because I find it easier to understand and follow.
 > The ability to keep states organized, especially in big projects, is something I think is super valued.